Beth-Watt/Beth-Watt/README.md

 - Lab documentation and project write-ups as I build hands-on experience — Linux and Splunk.
 Each repo and folder includes a README explaining what I did, what tools I used, and what I learned.

 ## 🎯 Targeting
-- SOC Analyst and GRC Analyst roles.
-Open to connecting with people working in or hiring for those spaces.
+- Actively pursuing GRC analyst and SOC Analyst roles in the Houston area.
-- LinkedIn
+- LinkedIn - www.linkedin.com/in/elizabethwatt-

 ## 🦯 Fun fact: I can analyze traffic patterns and cross safely at a lighted intersection with a white cane — blindfolded.